nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 To increase one's chances of successfully securing an internship, it is recommended that one sources out at least 50 potential employers and submit a minimum of 20 internships applications.
-Being required to keep track of the application deadlines of multiple internships or finding ways to schedule interview timing so that they do not clash can be a confusing and time-consuming process.<br?>
+Being required to keep track of the application deadlines of multiple internships or finding ways to schedule interview timing so that they do not clash can be a confusing and time-consuming process.<br>

 Designed with internship-seeking <b>university students</b> in mind, <b>The Intern’s Ship (TinS)</b> aims to make managing your internship applications fuss-free.
 Optimized for use via a Command Line Interface (CLI), while still having